maniz-stha/dev-serve/README.md

     command: hugo server -D
 ```

-Now you can run `local-serve` in any of these directories and it will use the right command!
+Now you can run `dev-serve` in any of these directories and it will use the right command!

 ### Example 4: Monorepo Setup